Swiss Tax Guide for Expats 2026: Rates, Deductions & How to Pay Less

 Does Switzerland tax my worldwide income and assets?

 Yes.
 Swiss tax residents declare worldwide income and net wealth.
-Foreign real estate is included in the wealth declaration and affects the progressive tax rate, though it is typically taxed only in the country where it sits.
-Foreign bank accounts must be declared — the AEOI framework makes undisclosed accounts increasingly detectable.
+Foreign real estate is included in the wealth declaration and affects the progressive rate, though it is typically taxed only in the country where it sits.
+Foreign bank accounts must be declared — AEOI makes undisclosed accounts increasingly detectable.

 Is a Swiss tax advisor worth the cost?

 For most expats, yes.
-A professionally prepared return costs CHF 300–800 and routinely saves CHF 1,500–5,000 through correctly applied deductions, proper wealth declarations, and DTA structuring.
+A professionally prepared return typically costs CHF 300–800 and routinely saves CHF 1,500–5,000 through correctly applied deductions, proper wealth declarations, and DTA structuring.
 The advisor fee is itself a deductible professional expense.

 #taxes #switzerland #expat #quellensteuer #tax-return #deductions